 Profits in the rough for Graeme McDowell

-Accounts filed by his company show that in spite of the drop in profits McDowell doubled the dividend payout of $1.4 million in 2017 to $2.875 million last year.
+In spite of the drop in profits, McDowell doubled the dividend payout to $2.875 million last year, latest accounts show.

-The payout last year contributed to the firm’s accumulated profits declining by $1.2 million to $16.22 million at the end of December last.
+The payout contributed to the company’s accumulated profits declining by $1.2 million to $16.22 million at the end of December.

-At the beginning of September a holiday home on the Bahamas owned by the 2010 US Open winner was flattened by hurricane Dorian.
-A note attached to the accounts states that the company’s investment property was impacted by the hurricane.
+At the beginning of September, a holiday home on the Bahamas owned by the 2010 US Open winner was flattened by Hurricane Dorian.
+A note attached to the accounts states that the company’s investment property was affected by the hurricane.

 The accounts for Boyport Services show that the book value of the company’s investments last year increased from $6.64 million to $7.9 million.